froboy/yusaopeny_docs/content/en/docs/Development/Module Develompent.md

 ---
-title: Module Develompent
+title: Module Development
 ---

 ### Module content removal

 When deleting an entity, where plugins or services of removing module are used, then content removal should be done in the hook_uninstall() of that module.
-See openy_prgf_camp_menu.install as example.)
+See openy_prgf_camp_menu.install as example.